 The day was spent exploring the downtown area of Bangkok via the Sky Train – last time, we only got to see the backpacker area around Khao San Road.
 We visited Siam Square, Paragon shopping centre, another shopping centre with some REALLY weird displays (and some awesome ones), the robot building, Patpong (of course!) and I excitedly made it to one of the stranger places on my list: Cabbages & Condoms!

 Cabbages & Condoms is a fantastically themed restaurant with statues of Santa, angels and more, all made completely of condoms.
 Even the light shades are made of condoms!
 However, there is an important underlying message from the company as they promote contraception to poor communities.
 All proceeds from the restaurant go towards this cause, and you even get a condom instead of an after-dinner mint!

 Soon enough, we were piled into the van until it was fit to burst.
-Luckily, most people were locals which I’d read meant we wouldn’t be scammed.
+Luckily, most of the passengers were locals, which I’d read meant we wouldn’t be scammed.

 And although we weren’t, Ayutthaya is horribly tourist-oriented.
 We got off the bus and were immediately hounded over and over to take a ridiculously priced tuk tuk around the ruins.
 There were elephant rides and a lot of overpriced market stalls at each place.

-We headed off the right way, and although it was probably about a 20 minute walk to the first ruins, it was worth not paying the 400baht each or whatever they wanted for the tuk tuks!!
-And once we were there, it was a beautiful walk through the park, with brightly coloured lizards and… scary looking packs of stray dogs… to some of the others.
+We headed off the right way, and although it was probably about a 20 minute walk to the first ruins, it was absolutely worth not paying the 400 baht each or whatever they wanted for the tuk tuks!!
+And once we were there, it was a beautiful walk through the park, with brightly coloured lizards and… scary looking packs of stray dogs… to some of the other ruins.

 And considering the dark clouds threatening our day, we lucked out with the weather!